Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 First Death Traded represents the mean percentage of rounds when there is a trade associated with the first death.
 A trade means that a player died and within five seconds, another player from the opposing team died.

-Any Trade represents the mean percent of rounds when at least 1 trade happened throughout the course of the round.
+Any Trade represents the average probability of rounds when at least 1 trade happened throughout the course of the round.

-First Orb represents the mean percent of the time the team secured the first mid orb.
+First Orb represents the average probability of the time the team secured the first mid orb.

 Net Orbs represent how many more orbs on average the team secured compared to the enemy team.